"The Pitre Trail from Acadia"

 IMPORTANT NOTICE: You have now accessed my website on the new server.
 Please update your bookmarks.
 If you 'lose' track of the site's location, you can always find me by searching for either "The Pitre Trail from Acadia" or "Wendy Pitre Roostan."

-Last updated: 19 March 2017 - Just realised that my site has been online now for 17 years as of yesterday.
+[19 March 2017 update - Just realised that my site has been online now for 17 years as of yesterday.
 Wow, where has the time gone?
 I still feel there is more to find, clarify and provide.
 I'll continue to do this as long as I can.
-I have advised our (software professional) son that his inheritance is contingent on keeping the website online!
+I have advised our (software developer) son that his inheritance is contingent on keeping the website online!
 And meanwhile I'm happily preparing for our daughter's wedding next summer.
-Hope you are continuing to enjoy my contribution to our shared history. - Wendy
+Hope you are continuing to enjoy my contribution to our shared history. - Wendy.
+This update: More filling in of Canada/US border families.]

 [8 January 2017 update: More obituaries and newspaper articles added to family pages.]